California Fire That Killed 3 Threatens Thousands of Homes

 Many homes were incinerated in the Butte County hamlet of Berry Creek, with a population of 525 people.

+Butte County spokeswoman Amy Travis described the evacuation center as a temporary staging area while officials tried to line up hotel rooms for families displaced by the fire amid the COVID-19 pandemic.
+As of Wednesday night, 90 families had been placed in rooms and another 140 were on a waiting list.

+“COVID has changed the way we do sheltering,” she said.
+“We don’t have a lot of hotel rooms here in Butte County, and a lot of them are definitely busy with people that have already made their own hotel arrangements for evacuations.”

-John Sykes, a 50-year resident, managed to flee on Tuesday with his car and some clothes but he watched the town burn from about a mile away.
+John Sykes, a 50-year resident, managed to flee Berry Creek on Tuesday with his car and some clothes but watched the town burn from about a mile (1.6 kilometers) away.

 “The school is gone, the fire department’s gone, the bar’s gone, the laundromat’s gone, the general store’s gone,” he told the Sacramento Bee, adding, “I’ll never go back."